UBC-STAT/stat-406/computing.md

 1. Repeat 3-5 as necessary.
 1. Push to Github `git push`.
 1. When done, go to Github and open a PR.
-1. Switch back to `main` to avoid future headaches. `git checkout main`.
+1. Switch back to `master` to avoid future headaches. `git checkout main`.

 **Rstudio version** (uses the Git tab.
 Usually near Environment/History in the upper right)
 1. (Optional, but useful.
 Pull in remote changes.)
 Click <i class="fas fa-arrow-down" style="color:blue"></i>.